aeternity/aerepl/README.md

 - `stepout` --- resumes execution until the next breakpoint or current function return
 - `location` --- returns in-code location of current execution
+- `{print_var}` --- returns in-code location of current execution
+- `print_vars` --- returns values of all variables in scope
+- `stacktrace` --- returns the current stacktrace
 - `banner` --- returns an ASCII "banner" presenting the REPL's logo and various version information